What’s actually inside the bottle?

 It doesn’t work at all?

 Improper storage can cause this: don’t keep it in the glove compartment of a very hot car.
-Or you’ve completely expended the entire bottle’s worth of potency.
+If improper storage isn’t the issue, then you’ve probably just expended the entire bottle’s worth of potency.

 How often do you use smelling salts?